bja43/anc-prob/README.md

 num mags: 328924
 ```

-Above, we see that there are currently 328,924 causal models that we are currently considering.
+Above, we see that we are currently considering 328,924 causal models.
 We can narrow this set down to a more relevant set by incorporating knowledge.

 ```python
 # Load knowledge